How to Use Your Alumni Network

 Contact the career services and/or alumni affairs office for your college and inquire about any database of alumni volunteers.
 Mention that you are looking to contact them for information and advice about your career or job search.
 Normally, you can search for contacts by geographic area and career field.
-Compose an email or letter like the following to try to set up an informational consultation.

 More Ways to Engage With Alumni

-- Attend College Events: Another great way to connect with alumni is through events sponsored by the career office, alumni office or regional alumni clubs for your college.
+- Attend College Events: Another great way to connect with alumni is through events sponsored by the career office, alumni office, or regional alumni clubs for your college.
 Some events will have an obvious career related theme like speed networking or career panels.
-Other programs like gallery or museum visits, lectures or social gatherings will also provide a comfortable opportunity to meet alumni while pursuing a common interest.
+Other programs like gallery or museum visits, lectures, or social gatherings will also provide a comfortable opportunity to meet alumni while pursuing a common interest.
 Events will be offered on campus as well as in various cities with significant alumni populations.
-Check the websites for the career office, alumni office and local alumni clubs for ideas.
+Check the websites for the career office, alumni office, and local alumni clubs for ideas.

 - Get Questions Ready: Prepare questions so you are ready to engage alumni at events.
 Devise a brief introduction which will give alumni a summary of some of your key assets, interests, and aspirations.
 Bring a resume to career-focused events and a business card with reference to your LinkedIn address or a website with your background information for other types of events.

-- Schedule Informational Meetings: Try to schedule some informational consultations with alumni at their job site as a follow up to your interactions at events.
+- Schedule Informational Meetings: Try to schedule some informational consultations with alumni at their job site as a follow-up to your interactions at events.
 You can either do this at the program or afterward via email if you have secured business cards.
 Your email would contain language like "I really enjoyed meeting you at the gallery reception.
 Your work in marketing sounded quite exciting.
 Might it be possible for us to meet for an informational consultation so I can gain a more complete understanding of what it takes to build a career in the field?"

 - Use LinkedIn: Make sure that you join any LinkedIn groups for your college.
 Compose messages emphasizing that you are fellow alum with a keen interest in their field.
 Make sure your profile is fully developed and then reach out to alumni in target fields and try to schedule some informational meetings or phone consultations.